 (In case you don’t know, seed potatoes are small potatoes with visible eyes used for planting.)

 Home gardens are small so it may not be as critical as with large farms, but I think it’s a good principle to only plant the same vegetable in the same soil every 3rd year.
-So if you planted potatoes (or tomatoes, peppers, or eggplant that are in the same family) in a certain bed in 2010, don’t plant potatoes there again until 2013.
+For example, if you planted potatoes (or tomatoes, peppers, or eggplant that are in the same family) in a certain bed in 2010, you would not plant potatoes there again until 2013.

 Sprouting before Planting